xtuml/mc/doc/notes/4_cds_instdump_dnt.md

 Create an RSL model compiler that converts a set of OAL functions into a corresponding set of RSL functions.

+Consider generating the code using the _OAL_ filed of TE_SMT which already re-constructs the OAL from the instance data.

 ### 7.10 Function Prototype Import Tool
 An import tool prototype has already been created that can read a file line by line and import functions with the return data types, parameters